-Adequacy and appropriateness of the program for accepting students should be considered, induding:
+Adequacy and appropriateness of the program for accepting students should be considered, including:

-1. Assurance that the student already possess the neGessary skiils for their job, induding necessary doa. mentation.

-2. Appropriateness of methods the program uses to ensure that recruits are capable of satisfactorily completing training.

-3. Revtew and compliance with any medical dearance policy.

-F. Inst!MIonalEnvironment and Administrative Support
+- 1. Assurance that the student already possess the neGessary skills for their job, including necessary doa. mentation. - 2.
+Appropriateness of methods the program uses to ensure that recruits are capable of satisfactorily completing training. - 3.
+Revtew and compliance with any medical dearance policy. - F. Inst!MlonalEnvironment and Administrative Support